civicrm/civicrm-sysadmin-guide/docs/setup/payment-processors/index.md

 ### Key

-Note: Core* -> Extension that ships with Core.
+Core* -> Extension that ships with Core.

 * **Type**
     * SSL - Users submit their credit card directly on your site